Communications Security Establishment Annual Report 2023-2024

 For example, CSE is currently partnering with industry experts in the field of LLMs to explore ways of using LLM to address CSE’s operational needs.

 CSE and the NSERC are working together to foster the development of robust, secure and safe AI technologies.
-Consult the Innovation chapter for more information on the CSE-NSERC Research Communities grants.
+Consult the Innovation chapter for more information on the NSERC-CSE Research Communities grants.

 To ensure our use of AI remains ethical, we are developing comprehensive approaches to govern, manage and monitor AI and we will continue to draw on best practices and dialogue to ensure our guidance reflects current thinking.